 - In 80 metres go down some steps.
 At the bottom of these, follow the post 17 left to Fairlight Glen (¼ mile).

 - After 150 metres where a wooden fence blocks the old coastal path ahead, turn right down the new path with the wooden fence on your left hand side, your direction 260°.
 In 100 metres go down some steps and turn right to rejoin the old coastal path.
-In 140 metres, at the bottom, come to a stream ,
+In 140 metres, at the bottom, you come to a stream .

 - A wooden fence on your left has a County Park sign which says the path to Fairlight Glen nudist beach is closed and that the path down to it is at “you own risk”.
 In fact it has been rebuilt by locals, and (at the time of writing – the area is subject to erosion) was safe to use.
 If you wish to visit this remote beach for a swim, climb over the fence, and follow the well-used path down to the beach.

 - [!]
 At low tide only, it is possible to walk along the beach from Fairlight to Hastings.
 It is interesting, past a new landslip, but hard going in places (proper boots recommended!) along the pebble/rocky beach.
 It is at your own risk and you are strongly advised to seek local advice on the current state of the beach before doing this.
 There are no escape routes once you start.

 - The main walk’s onward route is straight on.
 In 40 metres you pass post 16 to emerge from a wooded area after 40 metres, to continue on a wide grassy way uphill, your direction 220°.

 - In 220 metres it is steeply up steps again.
 In 35 metres you pass post 14 (Hastings 2 miles).
-100 metres beyond the top of the steps, you come to a post (Hastings 1¾ miles) where you keep left.
+100 metres beyond the top of the steps, you come to post 12 (Hastings 1¾ miles) where you keep left.

 - In 500 metres ignore a fork by post 8 up to the right to keep on along the car wide grass path (with a fence on its right hand side), your direction 240°.